13. Paths Cross

 “Saw him lying there.
 Thought he passed out, but his neck was all wrong and then I started screaming.
 He was so cold.
 Cops found me lying next to him.”

-Carla shook her head.
 “I don’t remember that.
 And my girlfriends got me stoned a couple hours ago, so you can’t trust anything I say now.”

 “I understand.”

-Giving her a moment, he asked, ‘So you think Oscar jumped?”
+Giving her a moment, he asked, “So you think Oscar jumped?”

-“What if he was thrown off?”
+“What if someone threw him off?”

-Her mouth dropped open.
-Closed.
-Swallowed.
-Asked, her voice cracking, “Why would you say that?”
+Her voice cracked when she said, “Why would you say that?”

 Kevin shook his head and waited.

-Gave her head another baffled shake.
-“Oscar is the kindest man that I know.
+Carla gave another baffled shake and said, her voice rising, “Oscar is the kindest man that I know.
 And I know how he feels.
 How he thinks.
-He knew that he hurt me.
-He couldn’t live with that.
-Hurting someone.”

-She stared at Kevin, face blank of expression.
+She stared at Kevin.

 “Think for a moment,” he said.
 “Was there someone from work?
 Someone he talked about?
 Someone from the lottery?
 Somebody new in his life?
 Any one person who might arouse your suspicion?”